ttakami-42/push_swap/README.md

 > **Warning**
 ><br>If no parameters are specified, the program must not display anything and give the prompt back.

-* In case of error, it must display "Error" followed by a ’\n’ on the standard error.
-Errors include for example: some arguments aren’t integers, some arguments are bigger than an integer and/or there are duplicates.
+* In case of error, it must display ``Error`` followed by a ’\n’ on the standard error.
+Errors include for example:
+	* some arguments aren’t integers
+	* some arguments are bigger than an integer and/or there are duplicates.

 _Your program will be executed as follows:_
 ```